gunnar2k/rate-limiting-poc/README.md

 # Rate limiting – poc

-Rate-limiting outbound requests to an external service.
-The limits are set per organization.
+Rate-limiting outbound requests to match an external service API limits, where the limits are set per organization/group.

 ## Overview